Games time opportunities

 Volunteers in this area ensure the smooth operations of the merchandise locations and ticket box offices at venues.
 This role may require lifting items for stocking purposes, if working with merchandise.
 A friendly, outgoing customer service-oriented manner is required, as these positions have direct contact to influence a positive Games experience for all spectators.
 Individuals with intermediate or higher level of French skills are encouraged to choose this interest area Prior experience in retail and/or ticket sales is an asset.

-Essential in keeping the Games running, Transportation is responsible for planning and coordinating a flexible and efficient transportation service for all Games participants and the Games Family.
-There are be three main areas of responsibility, airport arrivals and departures, the bussing system and fleet vehicles and ensure that all arrive safely and on time to venues.
-Roles in this functional area can include drivers and dispatch, and all individuals must be 25 years of age or older.
+There are three main areas of responsibility: airport arrivals and departures, the bussing system and fleet vehicles.
+Roles in this Functional Area can include drivers, dispatch, load zones and parking.
+All individuals interested in a driver role with the Games must be 21 years of age or older as of February 1, 2019 with a valid Class 5 driver’s licence and a clean driving record.
 Individuals with intermediate or higher level of French skills are encouraged to choose this interest area.

 Volunteers in this area work in numerous capacities designed to support the volunteer workforce through the various phases of the 2019 Canada Winter Games.
 At Games time, Volunteer Services oversee the volunteer experience.
 Stationed in the venue volunteer lounges, volunteers in this area serve as the main point of contact for check-in/check-out, resolve accreditation issues, as well as maintaining volunteer food service areas.
 Volunteers deployed in this role need to be customer-service oriented and enjoy working with all individuals.

 If all of the above roles are in your wheelhouse of interest, you can select “No Preference” and we will place you where we need you most.
 Selecting this option means you are willing and able to be placed anywhere and do anything.